sunyatin/ASCEND/README.md

 *Related to genetic data*

 - `chrom: [comma-separated list of integers]` add this option with a comma-separated list of chromosomes on which to restrict the analysis (for instance, `chrom: 1, 2, 3` to restrict the analysis to chromosomes 1, 2 and 3). **Check if your dataset contains sexual chromosomes, in such case, we recommend to restrict the analyses only to the autosomes using this option**
-- `haploid: NO` ASCEND assumes genotypes are diploid but if you set this option to YES it will interpret your genotypes as haploid (default: NO)
+- `haploid: YES/NO` ASCEND assumes genotypes are diploid but if you set this option to YES it will interpret your genotypes as haploid (default: NO)
-- `dopseudohaploid: YES` set YES if your genotypes have to be pseudohaploidized (i.e. for heterozygous genotypes, one allele will be randomly picked and set in two copies) (default: NO).
+- `dopseudohaploid: YES/NO` set YES if your genotypes have to be pseudohaploidized (i.e. for heterozygous genotypes, one allele will be randomly picked and set in two copies) (default: NO).
 Note that even if the genotypes are *already* provided as pseudohaploid in the input .geno file, you still must set `dopseudohaploid: YES` so that ASCEND computes the allele sharing in an unbiased way.

 *Related to SNP filtering*